zun-liang/portfolio/README.md

 Honestly, I preferred tutorial videos over documentation, especially before I fully appreciated the power of reading and understanding documentation.
 There were two main reasons for this preference.
 Firstly, English is not my first language, and initially, learning something new and abstract in a second language could be overwhelming.
 Secondly, as a beginner, there's often a strong desire to accelerate the learning process and showcase what I've learned to others, even when my understanding is limited.

 However, as I became aware of the barriers that were holding me back from delving into documentation, I intentionally slowed down my approach.
 I started to read documentation bit by bit, taking my time to understand the content.
 Surprisingly, this method has proven to be more effective for my learning journey.
-It has allowed me to build a more solid foundation of knowledge and comprehension .
+It has allowed me to build a more solid foundation of knowledge and comprehension.

 - Git Branch - Merge and Delete ୧ ‧₊˚ 🔀 ⋆｡°✩